adeveloperdiary/DeepLearning_MiniProjects/GoogLeNet/readme.md

 ## Training
 - Used **Stochastic Gradient Descent** with **Nesterov's momentum**
+    - Also used **Adam** as alternative approach with initial learning rate as 0.001.
 - Initial **Learning Rate** has been set to `0.01` ( The authors used .001 as initial lr)
-- In GoogLeNet the learning rate was reduced manually 3 times, by a factor of 10.
+- In GoogLeNet the learning rate was reduced manually, however we will be using Learning Rate Scheduler.
   However here we will use **ReduceLROnPlateau** and reduce the learning rate by a factor of 0.5, if there are no improvements after 3 epochs
     - ReduceLROnPlateau is dependent on the validation set accuracy.
+- Also, used **CosineAnnealingLR** instead of **ReduceLROnPlateau** with **Adam**

 ## Results

+### Approach 1:
+Used **Stochastic Gradient Descent** with **Nesterov's momentum** and **ReduceLROnPlateau** Learning rate scheduler.

-Here is the plot of Training/Validation Loss/Accuracy after 70 Epochs on B Architecture.
+Here is the plot of Training/Validation Loss/Accuracy after 70 Epochs.
 The model is clearly over-fitting, more data augmentation will probably help.

 ![Training Plot](img/plot.png)